 4*(-2) + 1 = |2*(-2) - 3| => -8 + 1 = |-4 - 3| => -7 = +7

 Which is a mathematical absurdity.

 This same process of dividing the absolute value equation or absolute value inequality, then checking what solutions make sense is very useful and standard.
-You can use it when solving any absolute value equation (even if the it's a quadratic equation) and your success is pretty much guaranteed.
+You can use it when solving any absolute value equation (even if it's a quadratic formula) and your success is pretty much guaranteed.